-This option buffers 4 keys and outputs keypad data with a 3-digit Facility code like a standard 26-bit card output.
+This option buffers 4 keys and outputs keypad data with a 3-digit Facility code like a standard 26-Bit card output.

-The Facility code is set in Programming Menu 4 and can be in the range 000 to 255.
-The factory default setting for the Facility code is 000 (see Section 4.2.7 for more information).
+The Facility code is set in Programming Menu number four and can be in the range 000 to 255.
+The factory default setting for the Facility code is 000 (see Section 4.2.6).

-The keypad PIN code is 4 digits in length and can range between 0000 and 9999.
-On the fourth key press of the 4-digit PIN code, the data is sent across the Wiegand Data lines as binary data in the same format as a 26-bit card.
+The keypad PIN code is 4-digit long and can range between 0000 and 9999.
+On the fourth key press of the 4-digit PIN code, the data is sent across the Wiegand Data lines as binary data in the same format as a 26-Bit Card.

-If or # are pressed during PIN code entry, the keypad clears the PIN code entry buffer, generates a beep, and is ready to receive a new 4-digit keypad PIN code.
+If \triangle or # are pressed are pressed during PIN code entry, the keypad clears the PIN code entry buffer, generate a beep and is ready to receive a new 4-digit keypad PIN code.

-If the entry of the 4-digit keypad PIN code is disrupted and no number key is pressed within 5 seconds, the keypad clears the PIN code entry buffer, generates a beep, and is ready to receive a new 4-digit keypad PIN code:
+If the entry of the 4-digit keypad PIN code is disrupted and no number key is pressed within 5 seconds, the keypad clears the PIN code entry buffer, generate a beep and is ready to receive a new 4digit keypad PIN code.